-- 244. Claimants had actual or constructive knowledge prior to 24 January 2015 of the alleged loss caused by the 1998 Regulatory Measures.
-Indeed, on 28 July 2000, Claimants (through their Holding Companies) filed the Nullification and Reinstatement Action, in which Claimants sought compensation for the allegedly expropriatory 1998 Regulatory Measures.
-573 As a result, Claimants were already aware by 28 July 2000 of alleged loss for which they seek compensation in this arbitration.
-574 - 245.
-Moreover, on 6 June 2012, Claimants brought claims against Colombia (including a claim for compensation) arising out of these same events before the IACHR.575 Having twice sought compensation for the events arising out of the 1998 Regulatory Measures, it would be disingenuous for Claimants to allege that they had not acquired knowledge of their alleged loss prior to 24 January 2015. - 246.
-As discussed above, Claimants attempt to shift the focal point to the 2014 Confirmatory Order.
-However, the 2014 Confirmatory Order was issued prior to the critical date of 24 January 2015.
-Claimants therefore first acquired knowledge of the alleged loss long before the critical date. - 247.
-For all of the foregoing reasons, Claimants' claims do not comply with the three-year limitations period set forth in Article 10.18.1, and this Tribunal therefore lacks jurisdiction ratione temporis.
+- 243. Moreover, on 6 June 2012, Claimant brought claims against Colombia (including a claim for compensation) arising out of these same events before the IACHR.563 Having twice sought compensation for the events arising out of the 1998 Regulatory Measures (i.e., before the Colombian courts in 2000 and before the IACHR in 2012), it is disingenuous for Claimant to allege that she had not acquired knowledge of her alleged loss prior to 24 January 2015. - 244.
+As discussed above, Claimant attempts to shift the focal point to the 2014 Confirmatory Order.
+However, even the 2014 Confirmatory Order was issued prior to the critical date of 24 January 2015, and Claimant necessarily had knowledge prior to the critical date of the issuance of such order.564 Claimant therefore first acquired knowledge of the alleged loss long before the critical date. - 245.
+For all of the foregoing reasons, Claimant's claims do not comply with the three-year limitations period set forth in Article 10.18.1, and this Tribunal therefore lacks jurisdiction ratione temporis. - d.
+Claimant cannot circumvent the express temporal restriction of the TPA using the MFN clause - 246.
+In her Memorial on Jurisdiction, Claimant argues that the Tribunal can disregard the jurisdictional requirements of Article 10.18.1 of the TPA because "Claimant has exercised her right pursuant to Article.
+12.3(1) of the TPA (MFN provision)" 565 to incorporate by reference a more generous limitations period from another investment treaty.
+In other words, Claimant seeks to utilize Article 12.3.1 of the TPA ("Chapter 12 MFN Clause") in order to circumvent the express condition of consent codified by Colombia and the United States in Article 10.18.1 of the TPA.